 PCOS Lifestyle Recommendations

-Getting enough sleep and reducing stress is so key.
-Research has revealed that aligned with my own experience, sleep disorders and insomnia are significantly more common in women with PCOS.
-Also getting a shitty sleep when you’re struggling with already messed up hormones can totally worsen symptoms. *LOUD SIGH*.
+Research has shown that sleep disorders and insomnia are significantly more common in women with PCOS.
+It also goes without saying that getting crappy sleep when you’re struggling with already messed up hormones can totally worsen symptoms.

-Smoking as been found to worsen PCOS symptoms and even put someone at high risk for metabolic syndrome, so it’s recommended to avoid smoking.
+Smoking as been found to worsen PCOS symptoms and even put someone at high risk for metabolic syndrome, so it is therefore recommended to avoid or quit smoking.

-There is some evidence that acupuncture may influence ovulation by affecting levels of various hormones, however its mechanism is still not well understood.
-According to the Cochrane database there is currently insufficient evidence to support the use of acupuncture for the treatment of ovulation disorders in women with PCOS, but if nothing else, a lot of women find it stress relieving and therefore it may be a nice compliment to your traditional health care regime.
-Personally im a huge fan, and think it has made a difference in my fertility journey, even if it’s just the placebo effect.
+There is some evidence that acupuncture may influence ovulation by affecting levels of various hormones.
+However its mechanism is still not well understood and there is currently insufficient evidence to support the use of acupuncture for the treatment of ovulation disorders in women with PCOS.
+Regardless, a lot of women find acupuncture stress relieving and may therefore be a nice compliment to the traditional health care regime.

 Weight Loss for PCOS Management

-The last lifestyle change that has ALWAYS been recommended for the treatment of PCOS is weight loss.
-I’ve waited to mention this one because while it’s probably the first thing a doctor will just tell you to do, it’s definitely controversial.
+Finally, one lifestyle change that has ALWAYS been recommended for the treatment of PCOS is weight loss.

-Why is Weight Loss so Universally Recommended for pcos?
+Why is Weight Loss Universally Recommended for PCOS?

 For one, disordered eating is significantly more prevalent in women with PCOS with 86% of patients with PCOS presenting with a subclinical eating disorder.
 While it’s unclear why this is, it’s likely related to the shame that women carry and the pressure that’s been placed on this population to lose weight at any expense.

-To further discuss “ditching the diet”, I had an enlightening conversation with Registered Dietitian Julie Duffy Dillion, who is an intuitive eating and PCOS specialist.
+To further discuss “ditching the diet”, I had an enlightening conversation with Registered Dietitian, Julie Duffy Dillon, who is an intuitive eating and PCOS specialist.

-Why Weight Loss is Bad Advice for Women with PCOS
+Is Weight Loss Bad Advice for those with PCOS?

-Right off the bat, Julie emphasizes that PCOS has a genetic component and since weight doesn’t cause PCOS, why would it fix it.
-Also we know from countless studies that diets don’t work for most people, so why would it work for people with PCOS.
+I asked Julie why weight loss is bad advice for women living with PCOS and she emphasized that PCOS has a genetic component and since weight doesn’t cause PCOS, why would it fix it?
+We also know from countless studies that diets don’t work for most people, so why would it work for people with PCOS?

 Researchers have found that people with PCOS are in a chronic pro-inflammatory state which is connected to lots of fatigue and brain fog.
 They’ve also connected that same pro-inflammatory state to weight cycling.
 Again, all of this is worsening the symptoms of PCOS.